 Hulu has a variety of great anime on its platform.
-It’s one of the few streaming services with dubbed Gundam shows and there are a bunch of other great options.
+It’s one of the few streaming services with dubbed Gundam shows and there are a bunch of other great options as well.
 Hulu is a tad funny for anime, though.
 Some series are incomplete much like Netflix.
-However, Hulu also has a bad habit of having some shows in dubbed (English voices) part of the time and subbed (Japanese voices, English subtitles) part of the time.
-We’ll try to avoid those as best as we can because it’s a weird and unpleasant experience.
+However, Hulu also has a bad habit of having some shows dubbed (English voices) part of the time and subbed (Japanese voices, English subtitles) part of the time.
+We’ll try to avoid those as best as we can because it’s a weird and unpleasant experience to constantly switch back and forth.
 Otherwise, Hulu has an exceptional selection of anime from a variety of genres.
 Here are the best anime on Hulu!

 Attack on Titan is an action-adventure thriller and one of the most popular anime in North America.
 It focuses on the last bastion of humanity and its battle against the titans.
 It plays fast and loose with the lives of many of its characters and the constant battle and suspense makes it a rock-solid watch.
 Later seasons focus a little more heavily on story rather than action, but the show never seems to lose its touch.
 It’s a true classic as long as you can stomach it.

 My Hero Academia is an action-adventure shonen and one of the most popular of the last half a decade.
-It follows the story of a kid with no powers who is granted powers by none other than his hero.
-The show touches on broad themes like good and evil while also playing into the super hero culture that is so big right now.
-The action sequences are on point and the story telling is above average.
+It follows the story of a kid with no powers who is then granted powers by none other than his hero.
+The show touches on broad themes like good and evil while also playing into the superhero culture that is so big right now.
+The action sequences are on point and the storytelling is above average.
 It’s still active so new episodes are still coming out for this one.
 It definitely goes beyond plus ultra.

 Toradora! is a romantic drama about two people with crushes on different people.
 They try to set each other up with their crushes and fail most of the time.
 However, the characters start to bond because they spend so much time together.
 There are some slice of life elements as well, but the romance part is the big draw here.
 It’s a well-paced show with some good comedy and dialog.
 Hulu only has the subtitled version and that’s a shame because a dubbed version does exist.